-280 Pharmacy/Medical Equipment/Medical Supplies
+A-280 Pharmacy/Medical Equipment/Medical Supplies

 When the practitioner determines that an individual has a medical need for a pharmacy item, medical equipment or supplies, a prescription or an order must be written.
 The individual should obtain the item from a durable medical equipment or pharmacy provider enrolled with the Department.
 If the item requires prior approval, the dispensing provider will be required to obtain prior approval from the Department before reimbursement can be authorized.
 Providers will need to submit a medical or prescription order with the prior approval.
+Refer to Chapter P-200, Handbook for Providers of Pharmacy Services and Chapter M-200, Handbook for Providers of Medical Equipment and Supplies for prior approval requirements.

-280.1 Medical Equipment and Supplies Dispensed in a Practitioner's Office
+A-280.1 Medical Equipment and Supplies Dispensed in a Practitioner's Office